gnikyt/cq/README.md

 ### Queue

-Queue needs a minimum and maximum amount of workers to run.
-There are other options you can tap into as well.
+Queue needs a minimum to maximum amount of workers to run and a capacity.
+There are other options you can configure as well.

 ```go
 // Create a queue with 1 always-running worker.